src-d/engine-deprecated/docs/commands.md

 Initializes the `srcd` environment, starting (or restarting) the `srcd-server` daemon, and verifying Docker is indeed installed and accessible.

-It also records the what directory to use for later analysis with `gitbase`.
+It also records which directory to use for later analysis with `gitbase`.
 This will be either the given argument (only one accepted) or the current directory if none is given.